jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 (4) This section does not limit—
   (a) section 11(3), which provides a discloser may disclose to an appropriate authority (including an Ombudsman) at any time; and
   (b) section 32, which enables an Ombudsman to refer or investigate certain protected disclosures.
-(5) However, if the disclosure is or includes intelligence and security information or international relations information, this section is subject to sections 27 and 28.
+(5) However, if the disclosure is or includes intelligence and security information, defence information, or international relations information, this section is subject to sections 27, 27A, and 28.

 ### 15 Receiver may decide no action is required
 (1) A receiver of a protected disclosure may decide that no action is required and, if so, must inform the discloser (with reasons).